 Brenda is passionate about rights, responsibility and reconciliation, through enacting processes that bring justice home to our diverse communities.

-Shaheen (MA International Studies) is acting Executive Director, SFU International.
+Shaheen is the Director of International Community Engagement at SFU International.
 Her focuses include international development, diaspora, migration, and pluralism.

 Tamara Pearl: Therapist & Expressive Arts Therapist